IBM-Watson/design-guide/language/guidelines/style/color/index.md

 ## Colors for Watson

 The colors chosen for IBM Watson are flexible and distinguish Watson as a brand across all user experiences.
-The colors chosen for IBM Watson were developed using color psychology to support the Watson [brand attributes](brand-attributes.html), reinforce Watson's personality, and set the tone of each specific product.
+The colors were chosen based on color psychology to support the Watson [brand attributes](brand-attributes.html), reinforce Watson's personality, and set the tone of each specific product.

 {{> primaryColorDisplay primaryColors}}

 ## Choosing A Color Palette

 Choose a primary color, a secondary color, and an accent color.
 Additional tints and shades of the chosen palette can help to unify the design.
 These values can add variety to a palette without additional colors.
 Use the IBM Design Language for a wider variety of colors, values, and neutrals.
+When choosing a background color for light or dark palettes, IBM Watson recommends using Neutral 1 and Grey 90, as opposed to pure white and black, as some users are sensitive to brightness and high contrast colors.

 {{> colorPicker primaryColors}}